Rebel Heart (Dan Seals album)

 Rebel Heart is the third studio album by American country music artist Dan Seals, released in 1983 through Liberty Records.
 The album marks the departure from his established soft rock sound and became a more country sound.
-It was also his first album to appear on the charts, reaching #40 on the Top Country Albums chart.
+It was also his first album to appear on the charts, reaching No. 40 on the Top Country Albums chart.
 He achieved his first top ten single with the song "God Must Be a Cowboy".
-The other singles released from the album were "Everybody's Dream Girl" (#18), "After You" (#28), and "You Really Go for the Heart" (#37).
+The other singles released from the album were "Everybody's Dream Girl" (No. 18), "After You" (No. 28), and "You Really Go for the Heart" (No. 37).